Keep Facebook App

 Fortunately, if you’re near a PC any time BEFORE you need to let the app do its magic… the setting is easy to adjust.

 In fact, you could even set it to one setting “just for this conference” and then adjust it back to its usual setting after the business stuff is finished.

 of an App’s Auto Postings On Facebook

-Step 4: To the right of the app name will be a link that says “Edit” (click it).
+Step 4: To the right of the app name, when you hover your mouse over the app name, will be a pencil icon that says “Edit Settings” (click it).
 This opens the permission settings for that app.

-Step 5: Find “Posts On Your Behalf” … and to the right of that, open up the permission drop-down box.
-(By default this may say Friends, Friends of Friends, or Public unless you customized your default post settings).
+Step 5: Find “App Visibility and Post Audience” … and to the right of that, open up the permission drop-down box.
+(By default this may say: Friends, Friends of Friends, or Public unless you customized your default post settings).

-Step 6: Select “Custom” and in the “Custom Privacy” box you can explicitly show it (only) to certain people (or lists!) and you can hide it from certain people (or lists!).
+Step 6: Select “Custom” in the dropdown, and in the “Custom Privacy” box you can explicitly show it (only) to certain people (or lists!) and you can hide it from certain people (or lists!).
 Hide overrides visibility so is used to refine visibility.

 Another example: Let’s say we’re planning a party for a family friend…..
 Show it to all of my “Family” list… but, hide it from “Becky” (the birthday girl).